Southern California Railway

-A second consolidation and reforming on the Southern California Railway was on June 27, 1892 this was done by consolidation of former Southern California Railway Company (above) with Santa Fe And Santa Monica Railway and the San Bernardino & Eastern Railway.
+A second consolidation and reforming of the Southern California Railway was done on June 27, 1892, merging the existing Southern California Railway Company with the Santa Fe and Santa Monica Railway and the San Bernardino & Eastern Railway.

-On May 1, 1899 the Southern California Railway as took control of the Elsinore, Pomona And Los Angeles Railway.
+On May 1, 1899, the Southern California Railway took control of the Elsinore, Pomona and Los Angeles Railway.

-All of lines of Southern California Railway Company line (list above) were deeded to the Atchison, Topeka and Santa Fe Railway Company on January 17, 1906.
+All of the lines of the Southern California Railway Company were deeded to the Atchison, Topeka and Santa Fe Railway Company on January 17, 1906.

 San Bernardino and Eastern Railway

-San Bernardino and Eastern Railway was chartered on August 11, 1890 to build a rail line from City of San Bernardino, California via Highland, California to connect with line of Southern California Railway Company at or near its terminus in San Bernardino County, connecting at Mentone, California with rail tracks built to that point in 1887 under charter of San Bernardino Valley Railway Company.
+The San Bernardino and Eastern Railway was chartered on August 11, 1890, to build a rail line from the city of San Bernardino via Highland to connect with the Southern California Railway Company at or near its terminus in San Bernardino County, connecting at Mentone, with rail tracks built to that point in 1887 under the charter of the San Bernardino Valley Railway Company.

 Santa Fe and Santa Monica Railway

-Santa Fe And Santa Monica Railway Company was chartered to build from a point at or near "Mesmer Station" on line of Southern California Railway Company between Inglewood, California and Port Ballona (what is now Playa del Rey, Los Angeles), to Santa Monica, California.
-This franchise and its track were sold on March 21, 1902, to Los Angeles Pacific Railroad Company, including the rail line from Inglewood to near Mesmer Station built under charter of Los Angeles and Santa Monica Railroad Company.
+The Santa Fe and Santa Monica Railway Company was chartered to build from a point at or near Mesmer Station on the line of the Southern California Railway Company between Inglewood and Port Ballona (what is now Playa del Rey, Los Angeles), to Santa Monica.
+This franchise and its track were sold on March 21, 1902, to Los Angeles Pacific Railroad Company, including the rail line from Inglewood to near Mesmer Station built under charter of the Los Angeles and Santa Monica Railroad Company.